-Findings for female suggest that as with males, OS crab weigh more at a given size than do NS crab, however findings for the clutch-size based models support the hypothesis of a confounding effect by egg clutches.
-Consequently, it may not be appropriate to use weights obtained from clutch bearing female crab.
-As an alternative, it may be appropriate to strip all eggs from clutch bearing females prior to weighing them.
-This may however be controversial at present, due to the current depleted status of the major EBS crab stocks, and so this may be a project for future consideration in the event that crab stocks recover (Zacher et al. 2023).
-It is both interesting that in OS females, clutch-size appears to have much more limited effect on the size-weight relationship than in NS females, particularly for EBS CB, suggesting that shell condition may have a more pronounced effect on crab weight than the egg mass in these crab.
-An alternative, and more concerning interpretation is that evaluations of clutch-size, specifically for OS females are not as reliable as was assumed.
+Female models suggest that as with males, OS female crab weigh more at a given size than do NS female crab, moreover the clutch-size based models support the hypothesis of an additional significant effect by egg clutches.
+It is interesting that in OS females, clutch-size appears to have a much more limited effect on the size-weight relationship than in NS females, particularly for EBS TC, suggesting that shell condition may have a more pronounced effect on crab weight than the size of the egg mass in these crab, perhaps due to newly molted females having devoted significant energetic resources to the egg clutch rather than their own tissue development.
+An alternative, and more concerning interpretation is that field classifications of clutch-size, specifically for OS females are not as reliable as is assumed.

-Finally, it is likely that the differences observed between cold and warm year size-weight relationships observed in most study groups stem from either a delay in molting reducing the time available for new tissue growth prior to sampling, reduced tissue growth rate, or a combination thereof.
+Finally, it is likely that the differences between cold and warm year size-weight relationships in most study groups stem from either a delay in molting reducing the time available for new tissue growth prior to sampling, reduced tissue growth rate, or a combination.
 Although the models used to generate biomass estimates for the purposes of the work presented here did not do so, it may be advisable to exclude NS males sampled during colder years from analyses seeking to set a size-weight relationship for use in stock assessments, as these data are likely to bias resultant estimated model parameters.